cheerful/freckle-apidocs/content/v2/entries.md

 minutes
 : *Required* **integer**
 : The number of minutes logged in this time entry.
-This number will automatically be rounded up based on the project's "stepping" settings.
+This number will automatically be rounded up based on the project's "billing_increment" settings.

 description
 : *Optional* **string**